facelessuser/backrefs/docs/src/markdown/index.md

     1. Backrefs does not implement true format replace strings, but the functionality feels the same in regards to specifying groups and captures within a group.
     2. Indexing into different captures in Re is limited to `0` or `-1` since Re *only* maintains the last capture.
     3. While you can access the `subf` and `subfn` methods directly from a match object or via Backrefs' provided wrappers in Regex, you *must* use Backrefs' provided wrappers for Re as Re does not natively support such a feature.
-    3. Raw string (`r"..."`) handling for format replace is a bit different for Backrefs compared to Regex.
+    3. Raw string (`#!py3 r"..."`) handling for format replace is a bit different for Backrefs compared to Regex.
 Regex treats format strings as simply strings instead of as a regular replace template.
-So while in a regular replace template you can use `\n` to represent a new line, in format strings, you'd have use a literal new line or use a normal string (`"..."`) with `\n`.
+So while in a regular replace template you can use `\n` to represent a new line, in format strings, you'd have use a literal new line or use a normal string (`!#py3 "..."`) with `\n`.
 Backrefs will actually process back references and format references.

 The Regex module offers a feature where you can apply replacements via a format string style.